sutigit/kurkkumopo-catcher/README.md

 ### Things waiting to get built

+-   Well first the game should actually have a start and ending
+-   Game joining system with a username (Maybe github account linking)
+-   Server Deployment
 -   The coolest kurkkumopo target
+-   Minimap
+-   Backend for score keeping
 -   Live Leaderboard
 -   computer-generated obstacle map
 -   Obstacle building API for easy obstacle contributing